Study Abroad for JIBC Students - Portsmouth UK

 University Mobility in Asia and the Pacific (UMAP) Discovery Camps

 Through the BC Council for International Education, JIBC has the opportunity to nominate two of its students to be considered for the University Mobility in Asia and the Pacific (UMAP) Discovery Camps hosted in various Asia Pacific countries each summer.
-Previous editions of the Discovery camp were held in Japan, Thailand and Taiwan.
+Previous editions of the Discovery camp were held in Japan, Thailand, Taiwan and Indonesia.

 The purpose of the camp is to: